balnbibarbi/tanzu-initializr/tkg/container-networking.md

 ---

-Access pods from external services
+Access pods from outside

 **As a Platform Engineer**
 **I want** to make pods network routable
-**So that** I can access pod directly from external services
+**So that** workloads inside the cluster can be accessed from outside the cluster

 L: Container Networking